 PMP advertising is a type of premium real-time-bidding that is more exclusive.
 A programmatic private marketplace typically includes a higher caliber of publishers and ad positioning.
 CPMs may be higher to purchase this exclusive inventory, but the protection against ad fraud and brand safety is much better than the Open Exchange RTB environment.
-For this reason, ad spending on PMPs is slated to surpass that on open exchanges by 2020 (eMarketer).

 This type of programmatic exchange is similar to the old way of ad buying.
 It’s a direct deal between the publisher and the advertiser.
 The biggest difference between PMP and programmatic direct is that in a direct buy, both parties agree to a fixed CPM, whereas in a PMP, the CPM can fluctuate because it is a type of RTB.